WickTheThird/WickTheThird/README.md

 - 👋 Hi, WickTheThird here!
-- DCU COMSCI Student
+- DCU COMSCI Student, Yr 2
-- WebDev, Python, C#
 - You will see here little projects and assignments done during my time at DCU

 <!---